SuperOfficeDocs/superoffice-docs/user-guide/en/request/mailboxes/index.md

 language: en
 ---

-# Work with e-mail addresses
+# Work with email addresses

-Under **Knowledge Base &gt; E-mail addresses** you can create a list of e-mail addresses that you often use, but which are not registered for users or contacts in SuperOffice Service.
+Under **Knowledge Base** > **Email addresses** you can create a list of email addresses that you often use, but which are not registered for users or contacts in SuperOffice Service.
 These might be, for example, suppliers, partners or product specialists.
-These addresses are accessible in most places where you need to send e-mail, such as in the **New request** and **Add message** screens.
+These addresses are accessible in most places where you need to send email, such as in the **New request** and **Add message** screens.

 ## What would you like to do now?